-Another idea is to dispose of this waste into the sea, as sea water neutralizes the causticity of the red mud.
-Many tests have been carried out near these sites to determine the effect upon the local ecosystem, with the results being "no bioaccumulation of chemicals found on fish and sandworm."11 This essentially means that this is a safe way to get rid of the red mud.
+Another idea is to dispose of this waste into the sea.
+By just shipping it out into the middle of the sea and dumping it will cause the sea water to neutralize the causticity of the red mud.
+Many tests have been carried out near these sites about its effect upon the local ecosystem.
+They have found that "no bioaccumulation of chemicals was found on fish and sandworm."
+11 This essentially means that this is a safe way to get rid of the red mud.